zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject.md

  |
     |JSON\(InputSerialization\)|Container| Specifies the format parameter for the input JSON file.

- Child node: RecordDelimiter
+ Sub-node: RecordDelimiter

  |
     |OutputRawData|Bool \(false by default\)| \(Optional\) Specifies the output data as raw data, which is not the frame-based format.

- Child node: None
+ Sub-node: None

  Parent node: OutputSerialization

  |
     |CompressionType|Enumeration| Specifies the compression type of the object: None|GZIP

- Child node: None
+ Sub-node: None

  Parent node: InputSerialization